bluedotthinking/wastenot-documentation/docs/backcasting.md

 * `shelf_life_seconds` - the shelf life of each item from the time it is delivered, in seconds
 * `opt_param` - the optimisation parameter - this can be either `profit` or `revenue`
 * `forecast_periods_ahead` - the number of periods to forecast ahead - e.g. set this to 7 if the data is daily, and you wish to forecast 7 days ahead.
-* `delivery_dayofweek` - the days of the week on which a delivery will take place.
+* `replenishment_dayofweek` - the days of the week on which replenishment will take place.
 Starting with Monday = 0, ending with Sunday = 6.
 * `n_training_periods` - the number of periods from the beginning of the dataset to use for training - the simulation will take place immediately following the training period.
 E.g. setting this to be **100** will use the first 100 days of the historical data to train the algorithm.
 * `n_forecasts_simulated` - the number of forecasts to be simulated - e.g. setting this to equal **4** allows us to see what would have happened if we had carried out forecasts over 4 consecutive weeks